 Do you have critical fold placement or color breaks at the folds?
 A tricky format like the Stepped Accordion brochure has a series of tabs that must be the exact same depth.
 Even the slightest variation in fold placement will throw off the symmetry and ruin the piece.
 For this type of format, scoring is critical.

 Also, designers love to put color breaks right at the folds, which is fine, but if the fold is off at all (or if your color is improperly placed), you’ll get a little sliver of color folding over to the next panel that will drive you insane in your portfolio for the rest of your professional career.
 Just bear in mind that once the score is placed, the bindery operator has little flexibility for “tweaking” fold placement.
 So, you’ll want to be sure that the folds are placed exactly where they should be in your digital file.

 Do you want to make sure the product is positioned for the best possible outcome?
 Sometimes paper scoring is like a little insurance policy, and you do it because you don’t mind that bit of extra cost to take the “what ifs” out of your mind, and to ensure that the final product looks amazing.

 Is your printer suggesting that you score the piece?
 If so, they’re making that suggestion for a reason, and you should listen to their advice.
 Your printer has folded a lot of stuff, and they can see a problem coming a mile away.

-The final word on scoring Don’t gamble with quality to save a few bucks.
+Don’t gamble with quality to save a few bucks.
 Listen to your printer, and then to your gut.
-As you’ve seen above, there are lots of ways to score, and if budget is a concern some of the available scoring techniques are very efficient while adding very little cost to the bottom line.
-So if you need to score your folded project, relax — it may not be the budget-killer you think it will be.
+As you’ve seen above, there are lots of ways to score, and if budget is a concern, some of the available scoring techniques are very efficient while adding very little cost to the bottom line.
+So if you need to score your accordion brochures, gate folded brochures, tri folded brochures, or other kinds of custom brochures, relax — it may not be the budget-killer you think it will be.
 And I can guarantee that scoring will cost a lot less than a reprint.